Lower prices attract homebuyers in Bermuda

-However most of us do not live in this universe, but in a more average world.
-"Average" in Bermuda is still pretty expensive.
 Average residential prices in Bermuda rose 40% between 2003 and 2007, from US$976,000 to around US$1.6 million.
-The rise halted after the global financial meltdown in 2007 and single-family homes, priced at around US$1.6 million in 2007, fell by 17% to US$1.3 million in 2009.
-The residential property market has been sluggish since then.
+The rise halted after the global financial meltdown in 2007, and the residential property market has been sluggish since then.

-In 2016, realtors saw stabilization in the housing market.
-However, international sales were adversely affected by the U.S. presidential election and by Brexit, while domestic consumer confidence was hit by socio-political unrest in Bermuda, according to Penny MacIntyre of Rego Sotheby's International Realty.
+In 2016 international sales were adversely affected by the U.S. presidential election and by Brexit, while domestic consumer confidence was hit by socio-political unrest in Bermuda.
+Reinvigorated by the Americas Cup and a stronger economy, the island's high-end residential market picked up in 2017, according to Penny MacIntyre of Rego Sotheby´s International Realty.

 Foreign and expat buyers get a break

-In April 2016, the government introduced new threshold requirements covering sales of properties by Bermudians to non-Bermudians and Permanent Residence Certificate holders (PRCs).
+In April 2016, the government eased threshold requirements for sales of properties by Bermudians to non-Bermudians and Permanent Residence Certificate holders (PRCs).

 For property sales to non-Bermudians and international homebuyers: